frontendpatterns/frontendpatterns.dev/src/content/patterns/error-boundary.md

 ## Solution

-Apply the Error Boundary pattern by catching JavaScript errors in component trees and displaying fallback UI gracefully, and reinforce it with concise examples or tests.
+Catch JavaScript errors in component trees and displaying fallback UI gracefully.
 For example, memoize the transformed dataset before rendering a 500-row analytics grid so scrolling stays smooth.